 - Identify short-, medium-, and long-term opportunities for ALS improvement.

 - Assess results and impacts based on objectives (as per the ALS Specification).

 - Consider how effective the ALS has been in contributing to the HCV Network’s mission and provide recommendations on how it could further contribute.

 - Recommend how the ALS can be strengthened and/or complementary ways of assuring quality of HCV and HCV-HCSA assessments.

-This rapid review took place between April 7th – 30th 2021 and is based on a survey, key stakeholder interviews and an analysis of organizational documents.
-The main stakeholders involved in the review included: Licensed Assessors, Quality Panel Members, partner organisations, and HCVN Secretariat staff.
+This rapid review took place between April 7th - 30th 2021 and is based on a survey, key stakeholder interviews and an analysis of organizational documents.
+The main stakeholders involved in the review included: Licensed Assessors, Quality Panel Members, partner organizations, and HCVN Secretariat staff.

 Results show that overall, the ALS has delivered on its objective of improving the competency of Licensed Assessors and the quality of HCV and HCV-HCSA assessment reports.
 However, there is room for improvement especially in terms of consistency, timeliness, transparency and learning.

 Many of the report’s recommendations need further discussions and/or research to prioritize strategies and solutions.
-The HCVN Secretariat will create an Action Plan to respond to these recommendations linking to the overarching strategy and participatory HCV Network Roadmap development process that focuses on the shared goal of Members, partners and stakeholders – protecting HCVs.
+The HCVN Secretariat will create an Action Plan to respond to these recommendations linking to the overarching strategy and participatory HCV Network's 2030 Roadmap development process that focuses on the shared goal of Members, partners and stakeholders - protecting HCVs.
 Some improvements can be made in the short term over the next month or two whilst others will take more planning to implement.

 The Secretariat welcomes feedback on the report from any interested stakeholders via this comment form.

 If you are interested in participating in the implementation of improvements, please see how you can Get Involved.